What is a skin tag?

 When can dogs skin tags become a problem?

-Due to the fact that these are benign growths, skin tags are not generally of great concern beyond the cosmetic appearance, however, in some cases they may get caught on objects or when grooming and become traumatised — in these cases, surgical removal may be advisable.
+Due to the fact that they are benign growths, skin tags are not generally of great concern beyond the cosmetic appearance.
+However, in some cases they may get caught on objects or get pulled when grooming, causing them to bleed or cause your pet pain and discomfort — in these cases, surgical removal may be advisable.

 Signs of dog tags changing